-The weekly reflections that you submit to your University Field Supervisor by email expand upon your Log by sharing what you learned from the administrative action and why you feel it belongs to that particular competency.
-The reflections should all be on one Microsoft Word document (that encompasses the time from the beginning of the semester through the date of submission) that is separated by Competency listed numerically, 1-11.
-Within each Competency the student will list the reflections concerning what happened that week in chronological order with a weekly date notation that will allow the reader to correlate the reflection with the Log citation upon which the student is expanding.
-This running series of reflections concerning your administrative actions is submitted to your course professor through an online portal in Blackboard monthly for review and feedback along with your cumulative Log.
+The weekly reflections you will submit to your University Field Supervisor expand upon your Log by sharing what you learned from the administrative action and why you feel it belongs to that particular competency.
+The reflections should all be on one Microsoft Word document that is separated by competency.
+This running series of reflections concerning your administrative actions is submitted monthly to your course professor through an online portal in Blackboard.
+The course professor should be able to correlate your reflections with the Log which is submitted at the same time.

-In your weekly reflections that are submitted to your University Field Supervisor by e-mail each weekend (Sunday by midnight - accompanied by your cumulative Log).
-You may include in the text of your email any "aha" moment(s) or unique learning experience(s) that you had during that week.
-If you experience some shift in thinking or if you find that you are perceived differently by your fellow faculty members, tell your University Field Supervisor about how that affected you.
+Your weekly reflections are submitted to your University Field Supervisor by e-mail each weekend (Sunday by midnight) and the text of your email should include any "aha" moment(s) or unique learning experience(s) that you had during that week.
+If you experience some shift in thinking or if you find that you are perceived differently by your fellow faculty members, tell about how that affected you.